swarut/node_ts_express_biolerplate/README.md

 - `npm run build`
 - `npm start
 You can also use `npm run watch` to automatically detect the changes and recompile.
+To copy the assets (not automatically done by watch), run `npm run build-assets`.